[Date changed-posted 2/12/18 (replaces 6/20/16 edition)]

 d.
 Room assignments for common exams will be made according to the total number of students enrolled in the course for that term and not on a section-by-section basis.
 Requests for modifications or additions to room assignments for common exams must be submitted in writing to the Office of the Registrar for consideration at least 30 days prior to the first day of final examinations.

 5. Off-time-cycle courses have final exams at the same time as the on-time-cycle course immediately preceding their class time.
 For example, a MWF 3:30 pm class will test at the same time as the MWF 3:00 pm classes.
-For more information regarding standard university time-start and time-stop cycles, refer to OP 61.23.
+For more information regarding standard university time-start and time-stop cycles, refer to OP 61.23, Use of University Classrooms and Academic Facilities.
 Courses that meet daily should use the final exam time slot dedicated to MWF classes.
 For example, if a class meets every weekday at 11:00 am, the class should use the exam time slot allotted to 11:00 am MWF courses and not to 11:00 TR courses.
 Departments should contact the Office of the Registrar for clarification regarding exam times or if conflicts are anticipated.

 6. Instructors of sections taught exclusively online who wish to give a final exam should select a 24 hour period within the final exam week (excluding Sunday) in which to make the exam available.
 A period of up to 2 ½ hours will be used for timed exams.